mtl-brainhack-school-2019/Mike_repo/README.md

 * Behavior

 **Description**: I use an auditory oddball discrimination task, in which subjects are presented with two kind of stimuli.
-The first one is the _non-target_ stimulus, which consists in a train of six identical tones \(which are referred to as standard tones\); e.g., S-S-S-S-S-S

-The second type of stimulus is the _target_, in which one of the last four tones in the sequence \(chosen at random\) is replaced by a different "oddball" tone; e.g., S-S-S-O-S-S
+The first one is the _non-target_ stimulus, which consists in a train of six identical tones \(which are referred to as standard tones; e.g., S-S-S-S-S-S\).
+The second type of stimulus is the _target_, in which one of the last four tones in the sequence \(chosen at random\) is replaced by a different "oddball" tone (e.g., S-S-S-O-S-S).

 Importantly, the task is adaptive.
-If the subject adequately identifies the target tone (hit), difficulty is increased (the level goes up and the odball becomes closer to the standard tones).
+If the subject adequately identifies the target tone (hit), difficulty is increased; i.e., the level goes up and the odball becomes closer to the standard tones.
 If the subject makes a mistake (miss, false positive), the level goes down.
-If the subject correctly ignores a non-target, there is no change in level.
+If the subject correctly ignores a non-target (withhold), there is no change in level.

-For each training session, we compute performance metrics such as hit rate, false positive rate, d-prime, level reached.
+For each training session, we compute performance metrics such as hit rate, false positive rate, d-prime, or maximum level reached.

 * Electrophysiology